 main (default): This mode offers higher security during negotiations.

-aggressive: This mode supports faster negotiations and supports a higher success rate.
+aggressive: This mode supports faster negotiations and a higher success rate.

-Connections negotiated in both modes ensure the same security level of data transmission.
+The modes support the same security level for data transmission.

 Encryption Algorithm

-Select the encryption algorithm that is used in phase 1 negotiations.
+Select an encryption algorithm for phase 1 negotiation.

 Authentication Algorithm

-Select the authentication algorithm that is used in phase 1 negotiation.
+Select an authentication algorithm for phase 1 negotiation.

 DH Group

-Select the DH key exchange algorithm that is used in phase 1 negotiation.
+Select a Diffie-Hellman (DH) key exchange algorithm for phase 1 negotiation.
 Valid values:

 group1: DH group 1